exhorder/RCloneSync/README.md

 ## Revision history

+- 180314  Incorporated rework by croadfeldt, changing handling of subprocess commands and many src/dest, etc. from strings to lists.
+No functional or interface changes.
+Added --DryRun oddity note to the README.

 - 171119  Added 3x retry on rclone commands to improve robustness.
 Beautified the `--Verbose` mode output.
 Broke out control of rclone's verbosity with the`--rcVerbose` switch.